 What’s Tested on the SAT?

 The questions require you to define vocabulary based on context, use evidence, understand logical arguments, and even understand some basic scientific concepts.
 There are even a few questions about data analysis -- basically, you'll have to break down a graph or table.
 Finally, there are two-part "evidence support" questions: the first question asks you something about the passage, and the second question asks you where exactly in the passage you find your evidence.
-Check out this example to see what an evidence support question can look like:
+Check out this example to see what an evidence support question looks like:

 Via College Board's Test Specifications for the Redesigned SAT.

-Doing well on SAT Reading will require being able to read difficult passages from different subjects quickly and break down their meaning.
+Doing well on SAT Reading will require you to read difficult passages from different subjects quickly and break down their meaning.
 Essentially, the more advanced of a reader you are, and the more English, science, and social science classes you have taken, the better prepared you will be for this section.

 Having two years of high school English completed by the time you take the test junior fall will give you a sufficient base to study with.
 High school English classes both broaden your vocabulary and teach you to approach increasingly difficult texts.
-In addition, any social science or science classes you take will further prepare you to tackle the social science and science passages.
+In addition, social science or science classes you take will further prepare you to tackle the social science and science passages.
 Any advanced reading you can do outside of class – either in terms of books or magazines like The New Yorker or Wired – will also be helpful.

 SAT Math tests the following math concepts: